 “Agnes,” Fr.
 Anthony warned, “Fermi adesso.”

-“Please, Agnes,” Peter insisted, whisper sharp.
+“Please, Agnes,” William insisted, whisper sharp.

-The voice from the bed growled on in laughter, “E Pietro, dici tu quella donna disotto, chi parla questa lingua, che ci piace la sua voce, e avremo la sua anima presto.
+The voice from the bed growled on in laughter, “E Guglielmo, dici tu quella donna disotto, chi parla questa lingua, che ci piace la sua voce, e avremo la sua anima presto.
 Ci vedremo in Inferno!”

 Agnes did not speak another word.
 She simply stared at the monitor, swallowed hard, and made the Sign of the Cross.
 On her cheeks bloomed a blush, and she forcibly kept herself from meeting Syl’s and John’s gazes.